Tropical and non-Archimedean Monge-Amp\`ere equations for a class of Calabi-Yau hypersurfaces: Introduction

 Each $d$-dimensional face $\tau_i$ of $\Bspace$ comes with an integral affine structure, and the restriction of any $\psi\in\cQ$ to $\tau_i$ is a convex function.
 This allows us to define the real Monge--Amp\`ere measure $\MAR(\psi|_{\tau_i^\circ})$ on the interior $\tau_i^\circ$ of $\tau_i$.
 We show that this Monge--Amp\`ere operator extends naturally to all of $\Bspace$, at least for symmetric functions.
 Let $\cM_{\sym}$ denote the space of positive, symmetric measures on $\Bspace$ of mass $(d+2)^{d+1}/d!$. \begin{thmB} There exists a unique continuous map $\cQ_{\sym}\ni \psi\mapsto \nu_\psi\in\cM_{\sym}$ such that

 for all $\psi\in\cQ_{\sym}$ and all $i$.
 Moreover, this map induces a homeomorphism $\cQ_{\sym}/\R\to\cM_{\sym}$. \end{thmB} The space $\Bspace$ is an integral tropical manifold in the sense of~\cite{Gro13}, and Theorem~B can be seen as solving a \emph{tropical Monge--Amp\`ere equation}; slightly more precisely we can define a natural integral affine structure on a subset $\Bspace_0\subset \Bspace$, with $\Bspace\setminus \Bspace_0$ of codimension 2.
-Any $\psi\in\cQ_{\sym}$ can then be viewed as a convex metric on a certain affine $\R$-bundle over $\Bspace_0$, in the sense of~\cite{HO19}, with Monge--Amp\`ere measure $\nu_{\psi}|_{\Bspace_0}$.
-See~\S\ref{sec:AffRb} and~\S\ref{rmk:MAMetric} for details.
+Any $\psi\in\cQ_{\sym}$ can then be viewed as a convex metric on a certain affine $\R$-bundle over $\Bspace_0$, in the sense of~\cite{HO19}, with real Monge--Amp\`ere measure $\nu_{\psi}|_{\Bspace_0}$; see~\S\ref{sec:AffRb} and~\S\ref{rmk:MAMetric} for details.
+While the real Monge--Amp\`ere measure of this convex metric is only defined on $B_0$, Theorem~B gives a way of extending this operator over the singular set $B\setminus B_0$.

-The solution $\psi\in\cQ_{\sym}$ to the equation $\nu_\psi=\nu$, where $\nu$ is Lebesgue measure on $\Bspace$, can be used to make a precise version of the Kontsevich--Soibelman conjecture in this setting.
-Namely, if we knew that (the metric associated to) $\psi$ is smooth and strictly convex on $\Bspace_0$, then its Hessian would give $\Bspace_0$ the structure of a metric space, whose completion should be homeomorphic to $\Bspace$, and equal to the Gromov--Hausdorff limit of $X_\unipar$ as $\unipar\to0$.
-We do not address this smoothness or strict convexity here, but one may hope that having a well-posed global Monge--Amp\`ere equation may allow us to improve the local regularity results~\cite{Figalli,Moo15,Moo21,MR22}, which themselves are not sufficient, at least in dimension $d\ge3$.
+After the first draft of this paper appeared, it was pointed out to us by Rolf Andreasson that the main result of~\cite{Caf} directly gives a regularity result for solutions $\psi$ to $\nu_\psi = \mu$ which implies they define smooth Hessian metrics over $B_0$ when $\mu$ is the Lebesgue measure on $A$.
+See \cite[Theorem~3, Lemma~16 and Lemma~17]{AH} for details and an extension to other symmetric polytopes.

-At any rate, we are able to combine Theorem~B and its proof with the work of Li~\cite{LiSYZ} to obtain a weak version of the SYZ conjecture in our setting.
-The SYZ conjecture predicts that $X_\unipar$ admits a special Lagrangian fibration for small $\unipar$.\footnote{Ruddat and Siebert proved that~$X_0$ itself admits a special Lagrangian fibration, see~\cite{RS20}.} We prove \begin{corC} Given $\delta>0$, for all sufficiently small $\unipar$ there exist a special Lagrangian torus fibration on an open subset of $X_\unipar$ of normalized Calabi--Yau volume at least $1-\delta$; \end{corC} Corollary~C is stronger than the main result of~\cite{LiFermat}, as the analysis in~\loccit is restricted to the Fermat family, where $f(z)=\sum_{j=0}^dz_j^{d+2}$, and to subsequences $X_{\unipar_n}$, with $\unipar_n\to0$.
+Combining Theorem~B and its proof with the work of Li~\cite{LiSYZ} we obtain a weak version of the SYZ conjecture in our setting.
+The SYZ conjecture predicts that $X_\unipar$ admits a special Lagrangian fibration for small $\unipar$.\footnote{Ruddat and Siebert proved that~$X_0$ itself admits a special Lagrangian fibration, see~\cite{RS20}.} \begin{corC} Given $\delta>0$, for all sufficiently small $\unipar$ there exist a special Lagrangian torus fibration on an open subset of $X_\unipar$ of normalized Calabi--Yau volume at least $1-\delta$; \end{corC} This is stronger than the main result of~\cite{LiFermat}, as the analysis in~\loccit is restricted to the Fermat family, where $f(z)=\sum_{j=0}^{d+1}z_j^{d+2}$, and to subsequences $X_{\unipar_n}$, with $\unipar_n\to0$.

 In~\cite{LiSYZ}, Li gave an argument reducing Corollary~C (as well as the corresponding statement for more general families) to a certain conjectural \emph{comparison property} of the solution to the non-Archimedean Monge--Amp\`ere equation.
 In fact, our proof of Corollary~C follows~\cite{LiSYZ}, using a weaker version of the comparison property that we derive from Theorem~A and its proof.